Bioorganic and Medicinal Chemistry Reports

-Communications are suitable for reporting the urgent results of the large study, synthesis of limited amount of novel compounds with known methodology and any important biological activity/application reports.
-Manuscripts describing routine sytnhesis of limited amount of analogs without any biological assessment or application are generally not acceptable.
+Communications are suitable for reporting the urgent results of the large study, synthesis of a limited amount of novel compounds with known methodology and any important biological activity/application reports.
+Manuscripts describing routine synthesis of limited amounts of analogs without any biological assessment or application are generally not acceptable.
 Communications should be kept to a maximum of eight pages, including references.
 In order to reduce manuscript length, specific experimental details and NMR and HRMS (please check for the sample) spectra must be made available as supplementary material from the corresponding author for new compounds.

 4. Present Study